microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationExtensionProperty.md

 ```

 ## Description
-the New-EntraApplicationExtensionProperty cmdlet creates an application extension property for an object in Microsoft Entra ID.
+The New-EntraApplicationExtensionProperty cmdlet creates an application extension property for an object in Microsoft Entra ID.

 ## Examples